 Competitive Intelligence (CI) is something that is often thought of as a great concept but is not always implemented as a business tool, even though it should be.
-CI is a useful and critical a business tool that helps business to stay competitive within their fields.
+CI is a useful and critical business tool that helps businesses to stay competitive within their fields.
 Let's start with what it is; Competitive Intelligence is the process and action of collecting, identifying, analyzing information about products, customers, and competitors within a specific industry.

-CI gains it's "intelligence" from various different arenas.
-CI involves tapping into market information, user experience (UX) research and publicly available information in order to gather as much intelligence as possible in order to help understand the overall current environment of a specific marketplace or industry.
-This includes competitors, current features, trends and innovations that all play an impact on the way in which a business can perform within an industry.
-The goal is gaining a better understanding of what is happening in the world outside of the business in order to help make the business more competitive in the market and 'stay ahead' of its competitors with a full UX competitive analysis.
+CI gains its "intelligence" from various different areas.
+CI involves tapping into market information, user experience (UX) research, and publicly available information in order to gather as much intelligence as possible in order to help understand the overall current environment of a specific marketplace or industry.
+This includes competitors, current features, trends, and innovations that all play an impact on the way in which a business can perform within an industry.
+The goal is to gain a better understanding of what is happening in the world outside of the business in order to help make the business more competitive in the market and 'stay ahead of its competitors with a full UX competitive analysis.

 Three key benefits to implementing competitive intelligence into a business are:

 Competitive Intelligence offers valuable insight into what your closest rivals in that marketplace are, as well as to what they are currently doing, and how well they are doing it.
 This information can help businesses adjust their future actions to help them stay ahead of competitors.

 - Learn From Other’s Mistakes

 Competitive Intelligence helps provide a way to learn from other businesses, which also includes learning from the things that did not work.
 By learning from others' mistakes, you can avoid falling into the same mistakes, and learn to address different pain points.